Workplace Safety And Insurance Appeals Tribunal

 Patricia Greenside is a Member (part-time) for the Workplace Safety and Insurance Appeals Tribunal, and a former Member (full-time) for Immigration and Refugee Board of Canada.
 Her community involvement includes formerly serving as a volunteer for the Women’s Habitat.

 MENA FALCONE JOHNSTONE

 Mena Falcone Johnstone was called to the Bar in 1992 and worked for the Office of the Employer Advisor as a medical and legal researcher.
 She spent six years with the Workplace Safety and Insurance Board as a caseworker and policy writer.
 She also worked for the Canadian Manufacturers and Exporters as a human resource policy advisor and director.
 She was President and CEO of a company she founded aimed at teaching children the fundamentals of finance and money management.
-Ms. Falcone Johnstone most recently worked at Johnstone & Cowling in the areas of employment and labour law.
+Ms. Falcone Johnstone also worked at a boutique employment and labour law firm in downtown Toronto.